 How to get from Prague Airport to City Centre

 There are 2 modes of transportation available when travelling from Prague airport, officially called Václav Havel Airport Prague (PRG), to the city centre of Prague: Taxi and Bus.
 Taking a Prague airport taxi is the most convenient and quick option.
 The ride to the city of Prague costs approximately 27€ (694 CZK) and it takes around 35 minutes.
 The cheaper alternative is the bus.
 However, there is no direct bus route from the airport to the downtown area of Prague.
 Bus tickets cost only 1.20€ (32 CZK) per person and the journey takes a little less than an hour.
+Welcome Pickups offers meet and greet services and a friendly introduction to Prague at the same price as a regular taxi.
 Click here to see the cost.

 Comparison of the options